 MCI can’t be cured.
 But you may be able to prevent your symptoms from getting worse.
 Your healthcare provider may advise that you:

 Exercise regularly.
-It can help keep your brain and body healthy.
+This can help keep your brain and body healthy.

-Manage your risk factors for heart disease, such as high blood pressure and high cholesterol.
+Manage your risk factors for heart disease.
+These include high blood pressure and high cholesterol.

-Do activities that challenge or engage your mind, such as puzzles, games, or hobbies.
+Do activities that challenge or engage your mind.
+Puzzles, games, and hobbies are good choices.

 Stay social.
 Being around others can help keep your mind active.

-Make sure you see your healthcare provider every 6 to 12 months.
-He or she will assess your symptoms to see if they are getting worse over time.
-Worsening symptoms may be a sign of Alzheimer disease or some other form of dementia.
+Make sure you see your healthcare provider as often as directed.
+And follow your prescribed treatment plan.
+They will evaluate your symptoms to see if they are getting worse over time.
+Symptoms that get worse may be a sign of Alzheimer disease.
+Or some other form of dementia.